 This course presents the basic concepts underlying statistical methods and covers descriptive statistics, probability, probability distributions, hypothesis testing, estimates and sample sizes, correlation and regression, chi-square tests, analysis of variance, and nonparametric statistics.
 Technology is integrated into the course.
-Applications of statistics to business, life sciences, social sciences. psychology, and other areas are included.
-PREREQ: MATH 120 or 123 (offered at CSM or Skyline) or 190, or appropriate score on District math placement test and other measures as appropriate.
+Applications of statistics to business, life sciences, social sciences, psychology, and other areas are included.
+PREREQ: MATH 120 or 123 (offered at

+CSM or Skyline) or 190, or appropriate score on the College Placement Test or other multiple measures assessment.
 Transfer: CSU: B4, UC.
 (IGETC: 2)